AqueM/SwampAdventure/README.md

 # Swamp Adventure
-This is the bare-bones beggining of a platformer game.
+This is the bare-bones beginning of a platformer game.
 It includes camera and movement controls, main menu and in-game UI, level/scene handler and score tracking.
 It was created to learn gamedev and the engine itself.

 ## Credits